Willingdon Down

 This steeply sloping site on the South Downs is species-rich chalk grassland, a nationally uncommon type of habitat.
 The dominant grasses are sheep's fescue and upright brome and uncommon plants include field fleawort, bee orchid, round headed rampion, green winged orchid and burnt orchid.

 The site is public open access land.

+Land ownership

+All land within Willingdon Down SSSI is owned by the local authority.